 “For 38 years, I will never forget the feeling that I felt when I listened to his words.
 He reminded us that it didn’t matter where we came from, it didn’t matter how much money we had in our pockets.
 What mattered the most was where we were going,” said Summers.
 “He reminded us never to take for granted the gift we had been given, the gift of a great education… His wish for us was to search and to hopefully find that which would be our life’s calling.
 I took his words to heart, and I found my voice by majoring in education.”

-In 1999, Summers was the new principal at A.B.
-Combs at a time when the school was at risk of losing its magnet school status.
+Summers was appointed as the principal of A.B.
+Combs in 1999.
+At that time, the school was performing poorly and was at risk of losing its magnet school status.
 “We are often our most creative and innovative when our back is against the wall,” said Summers.

 After that encounter, Summers and her staff came up with a new mission for their school: “To develop leaders, one child at a time.”
-They integrated Covey’s 7 Habits into A.B.
-Combs’ curriculum, traditions, systems, and culture, and added an eighth habit, “Find your voice.”
+They integrated Covey’s seven habits into A.B.
+Combs’ curriculum, traditions, systems and culture, and added their own eighth habit: “Find your voice.”

 In 2006, A.B.
-Combs was named the top magnet school in the country by Magnet Schools of America, and again – the first school to win twice – this year.
+Combs was named the top magnet school in the country by Magnet Schools of America, then again – the first school to win twice – in 2014.
 Sean Covey, the son of Stephen Covey and a co-author of The Leader in Me, sent a video to congratulate Summers on receiving the Friday Medal.
 He described his first experience visiting A.B.
-Combs.
+Combs: